 Taxpayers should file every year, even if a full payment cannot be made.
 Taxpayers who are not able to pay the tax liability due on the bill are encouraged to pay as much as possible.
 This will help limit the amount of interest and penalties owed.
 Taxpayers should file all unfiled returns that are past due to avoid additional penalties and interest.
 The IRS can impose penalties for filing returns late, paying tax liabilities late, or both.
 The IRS will charge interest on any unpaid tax.

-Whether you are paying with a timely filed tax return, filing late, or paying late after receiving a bill from the IRS, taxpayers are encouraged to pay back taxes in full.
+Whether you are paying with a timely filed tax return, filing late, or paying late after receiving a bill from the IRS and IRS penalties charged, taxpayers are encouraged to pay back taxes in full.
 Paying taxes owed in full costs the least amount of money in the long run.
 If you file a return, you are entitled to deductions, tax credits, and personal exemptions.
 If you choose not to file a return and you owe taxes, delaying filing will lead to penalties on the tax owed, as well as interest charges which will increase your tax debt owed.

 If taxes are not paid and if there is no effort made by the taxpayer to make payments, the IRS will file a substitute return.
 Substitute returns will not include any exemptions, deductions, or credits that the taxpayer could claim and tax you at the highest rate.
 Often times the real tax liability is less than the substitute return amount due to the IRS overstating the real tax liability.

 After the substitute returns are filed and a balance owed is established, the IRS can start to work to collect the tax liability owed.
-The IRS will send bills to taxpayers for the tax due, plus additional amounts for penalties and interest.
+The IRS will send bills to tax payers for the tax due and penalties charged, plus additional amounts for penalties and interest.
 The IRS can ask a taxpayer to get a loan or sell any valuable assets they own.
 The IRS could also take collection actions and levy wages and bank accounts, or file a Notice of Federal Tax Lien.
 Taxpayers who repeatedly do not comply with the law are subject to additional enforcement measures.